Harshada19081998/METACRAFTERS/README.md

 * To check thr balance click on  balances then paste account address then click on call we will get the account balance
 * Then to burn some tokens we will click on burn and then paste account address then set the value to 70 (70 tokens will be burnt from our account)
 * To check balance again press on call we will get the latest balance.
 100-70=30 (30 will be the latest balance).
-* This is all for the contract
+* This is all for this contract.

 ## CONTRACT